shehriih/Practicum_Project/README.md

 Project team uses Eclipse, so the instructions are for Eclipse.
 1. Clone the repository
 2. Open a version of Eclipse (which is ready to create and work on Android projects)
-3. Create a new Android project, and select to based it upon current source (ie the source from the repository)
+3. Create a new Android project, and select to base it upon current source (ie the source from the repository)
 4. At this point the project should be ready

 ## LICENSE